spine-tools/NetworkPrune.jl/README.md

 This packages provides two main functions:
  - `prune_network`, which reduces a network model by voltage level.
- - `psse_to_spine`, which parses PSSE raw files using Powersystems.jl and creates a minimal SpineOpt model.
+ - `psse_to_spine`, which parses PSSE raw files using PowerSystems.jl and creates a minimal SpineOpt model.

 ## `prune_network`
 The goal of this function is to reduce the dimensionality of the network model by removing lower voltage nodes and connections that are not necessary for production cost and energy system modelling studies.
 The algorithm calculates the power transfer distribution factors (PTDFs) of the network and uses tree traversal to find the nearest higher-voltage level node above the minimum voltage level specified.
 When only a single higher-level node is identified, generation and loads are simply moved to the nearest higher level node.
 When multiple paths exist to a higher voltage level, the network PTDFs are used to distribute the load and generation in the correct proportion.
 This approach will yield an identical DC power flow solution to the original network but will contain fewer nodes and connections - the trade-off is that the flows on the lower level network are unknown.